Cross-Cultural Challenges of Managing ‘One Belt One Road’ Projects

 The China Pakistan Economic Corridor (CPEC) is a flagship program of China’s ‘One Belt One Road’ initiative, created to boost economic cooperation between China and Pakistan with significant political and economic implications in the region.
 This book looks at critical issues when developing capabilities of cross-cultural management, adaptation and adjustment through cross-cultural understanding and network building from the CPEC case study.

 The book highlights the importance of acculturation experience, cross-cultural networking, networking behaviour (guanxi vs. hawala), and factors influencing cross-cultural adjustment, which would enhance the overall performance of ‘One Belt One Road’ projects in general.
 It looks at how the Chinese and Pakistani employees' national cultures affect their behaviour while working on the CPEC projects.
-The book offers insights into what cross-cultural adjustments are effective in creating improved individual and organisational performance.
+The book offers insights into what cross-cultural adjustments are effective in creating improved individual and organizational performance.

-In an increasingly globalised world in which the practice of working with people from multiple cultural background is more of a norm, this book will be a useful reference for those who are interested to achieve success in multi-cultural settings.
+In an increasingly globalized world in which the practice of working with people from multiple cultural background is more of a norm, this book will be a useful reference for those who are interested to achieve success in multi-cultural settings.

 Table of Contents